 Many vertical farmers, such as those in the AVF, move their produce to local farmer’s markets, restaurants and, increasingly, into local supermarkets.
 "Here in Germany, retail grocer Metro is one of the chains that is working with AVF member farmers," continues Zimmermann-Loessl.
 "And around the world – Japan, China, the Netherlands, and the US – there is tremendous growth in vertical farming.
 Of course, vertical farming is not here to ‘replace’ traditional farming by any means, but to complement the existing food producers with local, sustainable food options."

 Of course, none of vertical farming’s benefits matter if food harvesting is not followed by a sustainable and efficient supply chain.
-For Zimmermann-Loessl, IFCO’s Reusable Plastic Containers (RPCs) are the ideal partner for farming:
+For Zimmermann-Loessl, IFCO’s Reusable Packaging Containers (RPCs) are the ideal partner for farming:

 "I particularly respect IFCO’s dedication to sustainability.
 RPCs are part of the circular economy: recyclable, reusable and efficient.
 The consumer can trust not only the produce grown on a vertical farm, but also the way this produce arrives, via RPCs.